-Please be warned that this module is an intensive study period requiring considerable effort outside of the scheduled sessions.
+Please be aware that this module requires an intensive study period and needs considerable effort outside of the scheduled sessions.

 To provide an introduction to the content of the Computer Systems, Fundamentals of Computing, and Programming modules, from the MSc Computer Science and MSc Data Science programmes.